-Courses are listed in alphabetical-numerical order according to the course code.
+Course descriptions of programs, which are offered in AD Polytechnic, are listed below.
 The credit for each course is indicated after the title in the course description.
 A credit is mainly based on the number of lecture hours per week and is less affected by the number of laboratory or on-the-job experience hours per week.